A Guide to Hiking Gyeryongsan in Korea

 Beware that it can also be a bit hazardous.
 At certain points, you walk along paths with sheer drops next to them, separated from the void by only a thin rail.
 I definitely would not recommend this path to anyone who is not in pretty good physical shape or to anyone who has a fear of heights.

-At one point, we had to climb up a ladder/staircase to get to a peak, using both hands to hold onto the rail.
-Since it was so steep, the staircase-ladder wasn’t directly on the mountain Rather it was floating a few feet above it, held on by what felt like only a few loose screws (though I’m sure the Koreans who built it engineered the ever-loving shit out of it to last the next several centuries).
+At one point, Alex and I had to climb up a ladder/staircase to get to a peak, using both hands to hold onto the rail.
+Since it was so steep, the staircase-ladder wasn’t directly on the mountain.
+Rather it was floating a few feet above it, held on by what felt like only a few loose screws (though I’m sure the Koreans who built it engineered the ever-loving shit out of it to last the next several centuries).
 It made for some shaky knees, and those weren’t just from the physical exertion!